cmu-sei/crucible/docs/player/index.md

 1. Under Files, click **Choose File** and select the file you want to upload.
 The file appears under Staged Files - it has not been uploaded yet.
 2. Select the **Team(s)** that you want to access the file and click **Upload Staged File(s)**.
 3. The file appears under **Uploaded Files**.
 From here, you can: **Download** the file, **Delete** the file, **Copy Link** to the file, **Edit** the name and team of the file, and **Add File as Application**.

-After adding the file as an application you have to return to **Step 3 Teams** and add that application - the _newly_ uploaded file - to a team just as you would add any new application.
+4. After adding the file as an application you have to return to **Step 3 Teams** and add that application - the _newly_ uploaded file - to a team just as you would add any new application.

-Click **Done** when you are finished adding or updating the view.
+5. Click **Done** when you are finished adding or updating the view.

 ### Configure Users

-Users are only available in Player after they have successfully authenticated via the identity server and opened Player in their browser.
+Users are only available in Player after they have successfully authenticated via the Identity server and opened Player in their browser.
 Users and/or teams can be assigned any set of **Permissions:**

 #### Assign Roles